picodata/tarantool-module/README.md

 $ LUA_CPATH=target/debug/lib?.so tarantool init.lua
 ```

-Setting the [LUA_CPATH](https://www.lua.org/pil/8.1.html) environmental variable is necessary because Rust and Lua layout conventions are different.
-Fortunately, Lua is rather flexible.
+Although Rust and Lua layout conventions are different, we can take hold of Lua flexibility and fix it by explicitly setting the [LUA_CPATH](https://www.lua.org/pil/8.1.html) environmental variable, as shown above.

 Now you're ready to make some requests.
-Open separate console window and run tarantool as a client.
+Open separate console window and run Tarantool as a client.
 Paste the following into the console:

 ```lua
 conn = require('net.box').connect(3301)